Cloud-Architects/cloudiscovery/README.md

 (Optional) If you want to be able to switch between multiple AWS credentials and settings, you can configure [named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) and later pass profile name when running the tool.

 ## Commands
+Cloudiscovery provides a CLI to easily perform desired actions.

 ### AWS VPC
 Example of a diagram:

 ![diagrams logo](docs/assets/aws-vpc.png)